-The production of this tea, especially high quality Lu Shan Yun Wu like Teabeau’s, is particularly laborious and time consuming, as each leaf must be carefully hand rolled at exactly the right temperature to ensure the uniformity in the size and shape of each leaf, that is needed to ensure the resulting tea delivers the exact combination of sweetness and astringency this tea is renowned for.
+The production of this tea, exceptionally high-quality Lu Shan Yun Wu like Teabeau’s, is particularly laborious and time-consuming, as each leaf must be carefully hand rolled at precisely the right temperature to ensure the uniformity in the size and shape of each sheet, that is needed to ensure the resulting tea delivers the exact combination of sweetness and astringency this tea is renowned for.

 Brief Health Info

-Lu Shan Yun Wu, like all green teas, has high levels of antioxidants that reportedly reduce the incidence of cancer, promote good skin tone and help reduce the affects of aging.
-Also high in vitamin C, fluoride and calcium, they also promote healthy teeth and bones.
+Lu Shan Yun Wu, like all green teas, has high levels of antioxidants that reportedly reduce the incidence of cancer, promote the right skin tone and help reduce the effects of aging.
+Also high in vitamin C, fluoride and calcium, they also support healthy teeth and bones.

 For more information on the health benefits of Green teas, take a look at our article on Tea Health benefit.